robocomp/robocomp/doc/DSR-start.md

  * open a new terminal
  * move to ~/robocomp/components/dsr-graph/components/ and create a new folder "my-agents".
- * move into "my-agents" and create "my-first-agent". cd into it.
+ * move into "my-agents" and create "my_first_agent". cd into it.
- * execute: robocompdsl my-first-agent.cdsl.
+ * execute: robocompdsl my_first_agent.cdsl.
 A new file will be created with that name
  * open it in your favourite editor and replace the existing code with:

        ```